John Latham (artist): Life and work

+His Niddrie Woman (1977) was a contribution on the theme of Urban Renewal produced within the context of the Artist Placement Group's association with the Scottish Office.

 From 1983 Latham lived and worked at his house, Flat Time House in Peckham.

 In 1991 he produced God is Great (no. 2), a conceptual artwork featuring copies of the Bible, Quran, and a volume of the Talmud, each cut in two and attached to a sheet of glass.
 In 2005 Tate Britain held an exhibition of Latham's work.

 Latham died at Kings College Hospital, Camberwell, on 1 January 2006.

 In 2010 John Latham: Canvas Events was published by Ridinghouse.

 In 2016 the Henry Moore Institute presented A Lesson in Sculpture with John Latham, an exhibition addressing Latham's visionary contribution to the study of sculpture, bringing sixteen works by Latham, spanning 1958 to 2005, into conversation with sixteen sculptures by artists working across the twentieth and twenty-first centuries.

 Like Latham, members of the rock band Pink Floyd attended Regent Street Polytechnic.
 In 2016 Pink Floyd released their collection of rare and unreleased recorded early material in the box set The Early Years 1965–1972.
 On the second CD of the collection is an extended instrumental improvisation, similar to that of the middle section of their performances of "Interstellar Overdrive", which were recorded in 1967 as a soundtrack for Latham's 1962 film Speak.
 The piece is split across nine tracks on the CD.

 In 2017, Latham's work featured in the main exhibition of the 57th Venice Biennale, Viva Arte Viva.